UPCOMING NARRATIVE WRITING CLASSES

 My Seattle writing classes will help you develop your own habit of art, mastering the craft of narrative writing essential to creating fiction and nonfiction stories.
 Each quarter I offer a Seattle-based writing class in narrative writing for creative nonfiction and fiction.
 The emphasis varies from writing class to writing class, but all of the courses provide detailed, constructive criticism of your stories and book chapters.

-The four Seattle writing classes form a sequence, introducing you to all the essential elements of creative nonfiction and fiction writing: dramatic scenes, scene by scene construction, character sketches, research and interviewing, first and third person point of view, story ideas, dramatic outlines and publishing strategies.
+The four writing classes form a sequence, introducing you to all the essential elements of creative nonfiction and fiction writing: dramatic scenes, scene by scene construction, character sketches, research and interviewing, first and third person point of view, story ideas, dramatic outlines and publishing strategies.
 They may be taken independently, but altogether they give you a comprehensive introduction to the art and craft of narrative writing.
 You’ll learn more about the craft of writing than you would in most MFA programs, at a fraction of the cost.

-Every one of the Seattle writing classes requires that participants write a story or book chapter, revise it, and prepare it for publication.
+Every one of the narrative writing classes requires that participants write a story or book chapter, revise it, and prepare it for publication.
 This focus on honing and perfecting the prose and finding a suitable outlet for it has resulted in students making real breakthroughs in their work.
 Many have gone on to publish their stories in magazines like Newsweek and the New York Times Magazine and sell their books to prominent publishing houses worldwide – read Reviews here.

 Cancellation policy: Full refund up until the first night.
 After the first night, there will be no refund, save for a family or personal emergency.
 In the event of such an emergency, I will give you credit toward taking another class or a doing an online class with me.